helendaisy/milestone-band-project/README.md

 ### > Future Feature Implementation

-- GDPR / Cookies pop up screen to ensure compliance with latest data protection laws.
+- GDPR / Cookies pop up screen to ensure compliance with latest data protection laws required as the site collects email address data.
 - Pop-up box confirming successful subscription to mailing list.
 - Feed from the Foo Fighters Instagram page to show the latest updates from the band.
 - A live update of the upcoming shows so that it doesn't require manual update.